sonuraghuwanshi/Face-Recognition-based-Attendance-Management-System/README.md

-# Face Recognition Attendance Management System
+# Face Recognition based Attendance Management System

 Problem:  Suppose there are 60 students in the class and it took 8-10 second for the attendance of each so total 600 sec(10 min) in a lecture.
           So, generally in a day there is minimum 6 lectures.
 So, total 60min (1 hour) of a day goes in attendance.